Lajeado State Park: Location

 The Lajeado State Park is divided between the municipalities of Palmas (87.92%) and Lajeado (12.08%) in the state of Tocantins.

 It covers an area of 9931 ha.

 It is in the Lajeado sub-basin of the Tocantins River basin.

 The park lies in the Tocantins residual plain and covers a plateau bounded to the west by the Frente de Cuesta escarpment, which drops to the Tocantins depression.

 It lies to the east of the state capital, Palmas, with its entrance about 18 km from the city.

 The park contains springs, waterfalls and cave paintings.

 There is a staff residence in the park.

 The park may be visited after giving advance notice for hiking, contemplation or interpretation with guidance from trained guides.

 There was a fish farm before the park was established, but it has been closed.

 The park is surrounded by the Serra do Lajeado Environmental Protection Area.

 History

 The Lajeado State Park was created by law 1224 of 11 May 2001 to protect the fauna, flora and natural resources to ensure the sustainable exploitation of tourism potential.

 Objectives include providing controlled access for tourism, education and scientific research, as well as protecting the water supplies of the city and curbing urban sprawl.

 The management plan was published on 31 December 2005, although it was not made official through a legislative instrument.

-The composition of the consultative council was defined in 6 June 2016.
+The composition of the consultative council was defined on 6 June 2016.